queilawithaQ/documentation/_basic/quickstart/getting-started.md

 ### Using pre-configured deployments to deploy to cloud services

-After specifying which branch triggers your new deployment pipeline, you can choose to use one of Codeship's preconfigured deployment integrations or to use your own custom script deployment.
+After specifying which branch triggers your new deployment pipeline, you can choose to use one of Codeship's pre-configured deployment integrations or to use your own custom script deployment.

 To use a pre-configured deployment: